(Don’t worry, we’ll get to the Gatling Guns eventually!)

 Satisfied I probably wouldn’t die crossing through the strange shimmer, I drew my hand back.
 It was time to see what this mysterious other side was all about.

-A tingle ran over my entire body, I cracked my eyes open a sliver and saw I was still alive.
+A tingle ran over my entire body.
+I cracked my eyes open a sliver and saw I was still alive.
 Now that I was on the other side, I tried to shake lose the fear of the unknown that gripped me so tightly last night, but the feeling lingered.
 This was unfamiliar territory.
 The sort of place that defied the laws of everything I knew possible.
 It was downright scary.

 Carefully, I stalked forward to the small rise that had limited my vision of this side.
 Once I reached its peak, I stopped in shock.
-Whatever I expected to find, this surpassed my imagination.
+Whatever I expected to find; this surpassed my imagination.

-Before me lay hills that rose and dipped sharply as they dropped into a large valley with a wide river running lazily through the bottom of it.
+I stood at the top of a large valley with a wide river running lazily through the bottom of it.
 To the right, the open grassy hills gave way to a forest of giant trees arching over a hundred feet into the air.
 More of the green and red-tinged ferns dotted the landscape mixed amongst knee-high, thick bladed grasses and small stands of trees.

 A small group of massive gray beasts walked ponderously along the banks of the river.
 Some were thirty feet tall, with thick bodies on stumpy legs, and long graceful necks curving up into the sky, their small heads plucking at leaves on the trees growing in the edges of the river.
 A young pair, perhaps six or seven feet tall, chased each other around the adults, running and nipping at each other with a gracefulness I wouldn’t have thought possible in such strangely formed beasts.

 The tracks of the apes were vague in the grass, but the beasts were clear as they moved towards the forest edge.
 I’d originally planned on just taking a quick peek.
-But curiosity got the best of me and I decided to keep following the tracks.
+But curiosity got the best of me once again and I decided to keep following the tracks.

 Pulling myself away from the strange view, I crossed back through the tunnel that divided two worlds.
 With some gentle coaxing and a few threats, I persuaded Carbine to enter the tunnel.
 After seeing the shimmer as I stepped through, he hesitated and looked around suspiciously.
 I let the reins go slack, and when he cautiously pushed his muzzle towards me, I gave them a yank.
 When the shimmer hit his nose, he leapt forward so quickly I had to jump aside or be trampled.
 But once through, he quickly moved out of the tunnel with ears pricked forward as he took in the unfamiliar smells and noises.

 After a few minutes to let him get settled in our new surroundings, I pulled myself up and rested the rifle across the pommel of the saddle.
 We were in a strange land filled with strange beasts.
-I wanted to be ready for anything that might need shooting while we tucked tail and ran away.
+I wanted to be ready for anything that might need shooting before we tucked tail and ran away.

 Then we followed the tracks into the forest.